dmmagdal/SpeakerClassifier/README.md

      - `train_ddp.py` for multi-GPU, single machine training.
  - `chart_losses.py`
      - Runs the trained models over the dataset and records the losses for each epoch.
 Losses are then output in a JSON file and charted in a graph PNG file.
+ - `get_model_vram.py`
+     - Runs the trained models over the dataset and records the VRAM usage for one epoch.
+     - Requires CUDA GPU in order to run due to `pynvml` dependency (see `environment-cuda.yml`).

 ### To Dos